Welcome to GNU Radio!¶

 GNU Radio is a free & open-source software development toolkit that provides signal processing blocks to implement software radios.
 It can be used with readily-available low-cost external RF hardware to create software-defined radios, or without hardware in a simulation-like environment.
 It is widely used in hobbyist, academic and commercial environments to support both wireless communications research and real-world radio systems.

-GNU Radio is licensed under the GNU General Public License (GPL) version 3.
+GNU Radio is licensed under the GNU General Public License (GPL) version 3 or later.
 All of the code is copyright of the Free Software Foundation.

 I. Getting started¶